suss-vli/suss-vli.github.io/README.md

   - [] Gif for two platforms: window and mac.
 We are only supporting generally window and mac
   - [] Test the workflow
   - [] Setup CI/CD such that the pdf, html and other versions are auto-generated via each commit
-  - [] Introduce semantic versions v1.0.0
+  - [] Introduce semantic versions e.g v1.0.0 to track changes